silviosanto6605/TemplateCreator/README.md

-A simple and lightweight template creator for your HTML projects
+A simple and lightweight template creator for your projects

-This scipt creates an HTML5 template which could be useful to save your time.
+This scipt creates an HTML5 or Electron template which could be useful to save your time.

 _Silvio Santoriello 2019 (C)_
 =======